 This catfish live bait rig is designed exceptionally well for live bait.
 Paternoster rig will allow your bait to move around and attract the catfish’s attention, and at the same time preventing your line from being snagged easily, and keep it more manageable.
 This rig is similar to a three-way swivel but uses a lighter bottom line in case of a snag.

-Just like the three-way slip rig, this rig worth the extra time it required to tie it in several situations, especially for offering livebaits to flatheads.
-All sizes of live baits must first be wild and lively, and also be present in a way that allows them to advertise these seductive features.
+Just like the three-way slip rig, this rig is worth the extra time it requires to tie it in several situations, especially for offering livebaits to flatheads.
+All sizes of live baits must first be wild and lively, and also be presented in a way that allows them to advertise these seductive features to the fish.

 - Leader line: Fishing line for the fishing rod and also for the leader line

 - Scissors (to cut the fishing line)